 Both members and site supervisors must complete a mid-term and final evaluation during the term of service.
 Site supervisors are required to go over the evaluations with members and receive their signatures before submitting it to NCAT.
-The deadlines for submitting evaluations are included on the Program Calendar in the appendix.
+The deadlines for submitting evaluations are included on the Program Calendar.